 Los Angeles Capital Management & Equity Research Inc. Has...

-Los Angeles Capital Management & Equity Research Inc. lowered its position in J.M.
-Smucker Co. by 2.1% during the third quarter, according to its most recent Form 13F filing with the SEC.
+Los Angeles Capital Management & Equity Research Inc. lowered its position in ServiceMaster Global Holdings Inc. by 3.9% during the third quarter, Holdings Channel reports.
+The fund owned 125,665 shares of the company's stock after selling 5,080 shares during the period.

 Start the conversation, or Read more at Daily Political.